arc-research-analytics/lunchAndlearn-05.13.24/README.md

 ### Overview

+Today's lunch & learn is a demonstration of a possible Python-based worflow from raw data to web application.
 This repo contains the data and Python scripts to generate a web-based [Streamlit](https://streamlit.io/) web app to visualize home sale prices in Fulton County from 2018 to 2023.
 The Python scripts and CSVs used in the demonstration are in the "Primary" folder.

 Streamlit is a Python-only web framework with out-of-the-box UI elements, while [Plotly/Mapbox](https://plotly.com/python/mapbox-county-choropleth/) will generate the choropleth map.